 Kilmachalmack burn Micro-Hydro scheme.

-Throughout the time of this study a Scotgrad intern, Calum Couston, oversaw the progress of this project and this was carried out in such a way that although the project did not come to fluition, it could not have been persued by anyone with greater tenacity and skill than Calum achieved.
-KoSDT thank him for this.
+Throughout the time of this study a Scot grad intern, Calum Couston, oversaw the progress of this project and this was carried out in such a way that although the project did not come to fruition, it could not have been pursued by anyone with greater tenacity and skill than Calum achieved.
+Kyle of Sutherland Development Trust thank him for this.